Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: Background on NTN

 \subsection{General Architecture}

-The general architecture for a satellite-based NTN comprises of following components as shown in Figure \ref{fig:NTN-arch} \cite{3gpp1}:
+Satellites can employ a transparent payload configuration, acting as a relay that performs RF filtering, frequency conversion, and amplification to facilitate communication between UEs and ground stations.
+Alternatively, they can utilize a regenerative payload configuration, which involves payload processing after modulation and coding, and act as base stations with additional onboard processing capabilities.
+Besides, the satellites can provide backhaul support for the core networks of terrestrial networks.
+The general architecture for a satellite-based NTN for the above-mentioned different configurations as per release 16 and 17 is discussed below \cite{3gpp1, 3gpp3}:

-\begin{enumerate} \item \textbf{Gateway:} Gateway connects NTN to the public data network. \item \textbf{Satellite:} Satellite is the key component of this architecture.
-It receives the payload from User Equipment (or ground station).
+\begin{enumerate} \item \textbf{Satellite:} Satellite is the key component of this architecture.
+It carries the payload between the UE and the ground station as shown in Figure \ref{fig:NTN-arch}.
 In the case of a transparent payload, it works as a simple relay that transmits the payload after RF filtering, frequency conversion, and amplification to the ground station (or UE).
-So the ground terminal needs to be equipped with a terrestrial base station.
-Conversely, in the case of a regenerative payload, it processes the payload after modulation and coding on top of these actions, so it works like a BS that needs onboard processing capabilities, so the ground terminal only relays the received information to the core networks. \item \textbf{User Equipment (UE):} User equipment is either handheld or Very Small Aperture Terminal (VSAT) within the coverage area of the satellite. \item \textbf{Feeder Link:} Feeder link connects a satellite to the gateway. \item \textbf{Service Link:} Service link connects UEs to the serving satellite. \item \textbf{Inter-Satellite Links (ISLs):} ISLs provide connectivity between multiple satellites deployed in NTN so that a payload can be delivered to other cells. \end{enumerate}
+Conversely, in the case of a regenerative payload, it processes the payload after modulation and coding on top of these actions, so it works like a BS that needs onboard processing capabilities.
+Also as per \cite{3gpp3}, satellites can provide backhaul by providing a connection between ground BS and the core network as illustrated in Figure \ref{fig:NTN-arch}. \item \textbf{Gateway:} Gateway refers to the ground station that connects NTN to the public data network.
+In the case of a transparent payload, the ground terminal needs to be equipped with a terrestrial base station.
+In the case of a regenerative payload and satellite backhaul support, the ground terminal only relays the received information to the core networks. \item \textbf{User Equipment (UE):} User equipment is either handheld or Very Small Aperture Terminal (VSAT) within the coverage area of the satellite. \item \textbf{Feeder Link:} Feeder link connects a satellite to the gateway. \item \textbf{Service Link:} Service link connects UEs to the serving satellite. \item \textbf{Inter-Satellite Links (ISLs):} ISLs provide connectivity between multiple satellites deployed in NTN so that a payload can be delivered to other cells. \end{enumerate}